jake-walker/jakew.me/content/blog/2020-04-16-setting-up-a-raspberry-pi-headless.md

   - raspberry-pi
 feature:
   image: ./2020-04-16-setting-up-a-raspberry-pi-headless/rpi-011.jpg
+description: The right way to set up a Raspberry Pi Zero headlessly.
 ---

 I often find myself setting up a Raspberry Pi and I always forget the right way to set it up headlessly (without anything plugged in but power) so I thought I'd write a quick post about how I end up setting them up.